abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/04-CSS.md

 - **Collapse Height**: If this parent element contained nothing but floated elements, the height of it would literally collapse to nothing.
 This isn’t always obvious if the parent doesn’t contain any visually noticeable background, but it is important to be aware of. ![collapse](./img/collapseFloat.webp)
   - > to fix it we use `clear:both` on the parent element
 - we use `clear` property when we want the surrounding element to not be floated around element with a `float` property
+- there's a new way to clear float --> `display: flow-root`
+  - The element generates a **block container** box, and lays out its contents using flow layout.
+It always establishes a new block formatting context for its contents.
+It provides a better solution to the most use cases of the "clearfix" hack.
+  - It always establishes a new block formatting context for its contents.

 ---